Liphaa/project-projectteam-lulita-PUBLIC/README.md

 - Code review: **5 marks** (code is understandable and well-commented; no obvious errors that may have been missed by the integration tests).

-- Teamwork: **25 marks** Clear evidence that every member in the team has contributed to the project.
+- Teamwork: **25 marks** Clear evidence that every member in the team has contributed to the project in a substantial and collaborative way.
 This will be assessed by examining the **code, commit logs, Organization.md, comments recorded in GitHub Issues and other information associated with your team repository**.
-If we do not find evidence of individual contributions to the team work, marks will be deducted for this component.
+If we find little to no evidence of individual contributions and team communication, marks will be deducted for this component accordingly.

     We expect to see non-trivial commits, with meaningful commit messages.
 Different team members will do different things and different times, but we will be looking for evidence that there was communication, cooperation and collaboration.
 The suggested evidence for this remains at the least same as previous labs.

     **All members of the team will get the same mark for the project, unless one or more members have clearly not contributed enough towards the project.** As mentioned earlier, it will be each team member's responsibility to convince the markers about their contributions toward the project.
-If you are face any team issues, talk to the members involved and/or to the lab tutors during the lab sessions.
-Remember there is a project help lab session throughout Week 6 too.
+If you are facing any team issues, talk to the members involved and/or to the lab tutors during the lab sessions.
+Remember there is a project help lab session throughout Week 6 and Week 7 too.
 Week01Lab Risk Assessment and Mitigation processes will help you in deciding about when to escalate your team issue to the teaching team.
 If you decide to escalate your team issue, you must do it well before the final project deadline (at least 6 working days).

     If no `Organisation.md` file is provided, or it does not contain the relevant information, then a mark of **zero** will be given for the team component.

+    **You must form/register/join a Github team by 28 March 17:00hrs (same as Week04Lab).** Otherwise, **10 marks** will be deducted from the Teamwork marks.

-    **You must form/register a team by 21 March 17:00hrs and enter your initial team communication via GitHub Issues before Monday, 25 March 17:00hrs NZ time**.
-Some examples of this evidence could be: who does what,	by when you plan to finish the exercises, constraints, planning notes, etc.  If you fail to add any notes to Issues before the Initial Team Communication deadline, **10 marks** will be deducted from the Teamwork marks.
-Also, a penalty of **10 marks** will applicable to teams not submitting the Progress Report (via Google form -- will be supplied later) before **22 April 17:00 hrs NZ time**.
+  **Well started is half done!
+As a good starting point, enter your initial team discussion via GitHub Issues early on in the Project**.
+Some examples of this evidence could be: who does what, by when you plan to finish the exercises, constraints, planning notes, etc.

+  **At the start if Week 7, we will be contacting your team for a Project Progress report, to be filled only by the team leaders**.
+A penalty of **10 marks** will applicable to teams not submitting the Progress Report (via Google form -- will be supplied later) before **29 April 17:00 hrs NZ time**.

     **Note that your team (one of the team members to push on behalf of the team) must NOT push to the "submission" branch on remote (GitHub repo) more than 3 times**.
 Executing workflows incurs cost, and you must make sure you do not violate this rule while making your submissions. **Violating this rule will bring penalties too**.
 To be safe, never push to submission branch unless you have fully tested your final code.
 See details in previous lab descriptions.

     **CAUTION: Avoid the following scenarios**